Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettingsTermination.rst.txt

    - :literal:`terminationSettingsList`

-      :literal:`std::vector< boost::shared_ptr< PropagationTerminationSettings > >` where each of its elements contains derived classes of :class:`PropagationTerminationSettings`.
+      :literal:`std::vector< std::shared_ptr< PropagationTerminationSettings > >` where each of its elements contains derived classes of :class:`PropagationTerminationSettings`.
 The desired :class:`PropagationTerminationSettings` can be added by using the :literal:`push_back` method of :literal:`std::vector`, where the pushed elements are objects of the classes discussed above.

    - :literal:`fulFillSingleCondition`